BrandonKirbyson/Weeble/README.md

 <!-- <img alt="" src="assets/weeble_video_thumbnail.jpeg" height="300">-->

 ## Robot Reveal Video

+### PLEASE watch the full video but if you just want to see the final version of Weeble, skip to 0:54.

 [![YouTube](http://i.ytimg.com/vi/vaklsPUqb7Q/hqdefault.jpg)](https://www.youtube.com/watch?v=vaklsPUqb7Q)

-Click to play on youtube! ^
+### Click to play on YouTube! ^

-Weeble is a 2 wheeled balancing robot with a lot of personality!
+### Weeble is a 2 wheeled balancing robot with a lot of personality!

 He features 2 wheels, 2 arms, and a moving head, eyes, and eyebrows all compacted into fully 3d printed body.
 To balance, he uses a LQR Controller and also has fun features like head and eye tracking!